degauden/Elements/doc/User_Manual.rst

 Another feature that is very useful is the detailed crash if a test is not passing.
-This is very useful when a crash appears in a python test that is run together with other tests within the same Py.Test call.
+This is very useful when a crash appears in a python test that is run together with other tests within the same PyTest call.
 For
 example:

 ::